Z-Kiss/Java_React_H2-Proman/README.md

 At the beginning it was hard to catch the concept of React but I think at the end it was successful.

 I know that H2 it's not one of the commonly used relational databases, because it's an in-memory and embedded database system, but I chose it because, made the development process easier.
-Just for curiosity, I tried out with Postgresql instead of H2 and it's worked.
+Just for curiosity, I tried out with Postgresql instead of H2, and it's worked just as fine.

 ### **Built With**